 - Lactic acid: The second most common AHA, derived from milk.
 It’s a gentler alternative to glycolic acid, and can be appropriate for sensitive skin.

 - Mandelic acid: A mild AHA derived from bitter almonds.
-As it is weaker than lactic acid, it's usually combined with other acids.
-Notably, Dr. Loren Pickart considers mandelic acid to be a neurotoxin (see study)!
+As it is weaker than lactic acid, it’s usually combined with other acids.
+However, some experts such as Dr. Loren Pickart believe it can be neurotoxic.

 - Malic acid: A mild AHA derived from apples.
 Like mandelic acid, it won’t do enough on its own, so you’ll typically see it in combination with stronger AHAs.